 Initial studies suggest that CBD, a well-tolerated supplement available from online retailers such as Olio Lusso, may not only aid with symptoms with both IBD and IBS, but also possibly prevent flare-ups from occurring.
 While we still lack strong evidence on the topic of IBS, using products that contain cannabidiol (CBD) or synthetic cannabinoids could help keep your endocannabinoid system in better balance.
 Studies have also suggested that taking cannabidiol (CBD) can improve intestinal motility, or the movements of the digestive system, in individuals with IBS.
 Because we have cannabinoid receptors throughout our bodies, including in our stomachs, it is possible that eating marijuana-derived products such as CBD could help digestive symptoms.

-Fortunately, medical marijuana has a role to play in improving maintenance, and CBD oil for digestive issues is becoming a common treatment option.
-We still need to see groundbreaking results that prove CBD has the ability to completely eliminate symptoms of digestive diseases.
-CBD is a promising treatment for digestive problems, but further studies are needed to support CBDs effectiveness.
+That said, according to the New Jersey Medicinal Marijuana Program, medical marijuana can have a great role to play in alleviating digestive issues.
+That is why it is becoming a common treatment option.
+However, we still need to see groundbreaking results that prove CBD has the ability to completely eliminate symptoms of digestive diseases.
+CBD is a promising treatment for digestive problems, but further studies are needed to support CBD’s effectiveness.

 CBD is also good for digestive health, as its cortisol-lowering benefits may help to prevent leaky gut, or intestinal permeability.
 It actually modulates, by stopping cytokine and interleukin production (proteins that send signals to our immune system to trigger an inflammatory response), which leads to therapeutic benefits for people suffering from IBS, colitis, gas, bloating, and gut lining damage.
 By regulating inflammatory responses, CBD helps to limit damage caused by the bodys immune system, which is trying to defend against the effects of IBS and leaking guts.